RetroMaximus/OverBlast-Alpha/README.md

 OverBlast ReadMe Document

+- Recent Fixes and additions

+Fixes 12/31/2019

+- When color changes to the active color the previous pattern will stay selected.
+(Fixed)
+- When color changes to the active color the previous sequence will stay selected.
+(Fixed)

+Fixes 12/30/2019

+- Default files are now generated correctly when Overblast is run for the first time.
+- Now the playlist will now increment when playing and continue past 16 song items.

+Fixes 12/28/2019
+- Sample Editor is avalible to chop and edit wave samples.

 Known Bugs

 Recently fix but incase these errors show again.
 A lot of red messages when Overblast first starts indicating pattern or velocity file are missing you should do the following.
 Click Create_New button to create temp defaults then close and reopen Overblast.

-Pattern Selector -

-- When color changes to the active color the previous pattern will stay selected.
-Double clicking will sometimes fix this.
-These actions are currently laggy and will be fixed.

-Sequence Selector -

-- When color changes to the active color the previous sequence will stay selected.
-- Double clicking will sometimes fix this.
-These actions are currently laggy and will be fixed.

 Song Playlist -